clfkenny/clfkenny.github.io/projects/kmeans_intro/index.md

 ![](./images/plot2.png)

 Even though some clusters are different colors, the points are actually clustered the same in both `my_kmeans` and R's `kmeans`.
+So it work!

 Now let's compare the centers that the algorithm found to the actual centers that we created.